novel/mcom-tinderbox-rest/README.markdown

 Installation
 ------------
-Assume that you have [Marcuscom Tinderbox][] installed and configured already (if not, please refer to http://tinderbox.marcuscom.com/README.html on how to do that).
+Assume that you have [Marcuscom Tinderbox][] installed and configured already (if not, please refer to [its documentation](http://tinderbox.marcuscom.com/README.html) on how to do that).

 When you're done with tinderbox configuration, you need only one additional